dongyi-guo/my-study/KIT721/Tutorial Week 02.md

 	4. Score Behind
 	5. Mark
 	6. Tackle
-3. Can view any player's personal data during the match
+3. Can view any player's personal data during the match or after the match.
-4. Can view team data during the match
+4. Can view team data during the match or after the match.
-5. Can obtain highlighted information for outstanding players
+5. Can obtain highlighted information for outstanding players.
-6. Can obtain highlighted information for team performance
+6. Can obtain highlighted information for team performance.
-7. Can control the match process, such as necessarily pause or end the match
+7. Can control the match process, such as necessarily pause or end the match.
+8. Can view and share past match stats.
-## Usability Test Tasks
+## Usability Test Tasks (The Ts)
 In order to celebrate the new Stadium coming to Macquarie Point, you and your friends decide to play footy to get yourself hyped up before it comes, you guys made some bets on how you guys will perform during the match besides only the final disposal but on other stats so some cash can flow.
 After couple of matches, it is your turn to collect or this records to see who is carrying a huge chunk of cash back home.
 **Tasks:**
 1. Create a new match that Team Dongyi will be versus Team Sachin.
 They are bad at naming, it's not your fault.